getsentry/sentry.engineering/data/blog/formatting-sql-on-the-frontend.md

                 },
 ```

-The key thing to notice is that it's a deeply nested tree.
+The key thing to notice is that it's a deeply nested tree that accounts for the intricacies of SQL.
 Each token is given semantic structural meaning (is it a command?
 Is it a parameter?), its content (e.g. `"SELECT"`), its position in the original string (e.g., `7, 12`) and other important metadata.

 One way to accomplish this is to write a tokenizer that would split the string, and also write a parser that would create a tree structure from the tokens.